block/goose/docs/guidance/using-goose-free.md

     requires: {}
 ```

-Note: At the moment, the `synopsis` toolkit isn't supported by Google Gemini, so we use the `developer` toolkit to interact with the API.

 When you run `goose session start`, you will be prompted to enter your Google API Key.

+> [!NOTE]
+> At the moment, the `synopsis` toolkit isn't supported by Google Gemini, so we use the `developer` toolkit to interact with the API.